My Life and Loves

-Chapter XV.
-EUROPE AND THE CARLYLES.

 Additional volume

 In the early 1950s, Harris's widow Nellie sold about a hundred pages of his writings on further autobiographical matters to Kahane's son Maurice Girodias for a million French francs.
 Girodias gave the task of producing something publishable from them to Alexander Trocchi, and described the result as having only 20% of its content derived from the nominal source material.
 It was published by Girodias's Olympia Press in 1954 as My Life and Loves: Fifth Volume.

 Grove Press omnibus edition

 John F. Gallagher edited, and provided annotations for, a new omnibus edition, My Life and Loves: Five Volumes in One/Complete and Unexpurgated, published by Grove Press in 1963.
 This edition contained no illustrations.
 Gallagher described the Trocchi version as "apparently not authentic".
 James Campbell, comparing the two editions' fifth volumes, does however argue that Girodias's 20% figure was too low.